FreeRADIUS/wiki.freeradius.org/guide/SQL-HOWTO-for-freeradius-3.x-on-Debian-Ubuntu.md

     mysql -uroot -p radius < /etc/raddb/mods-config/sql/main/mysql/setup.sql

-##Configuring FreeRadius to use SQL##
+##Configuring FreeRADIUS to use SQL##

 Edit /etc/mods-available/sql module and enter the sql dialect, server, username and password details to connect to your SQL server and the RADIUS database.
 The database and table names should be left at the defaults if you used the default schema.
-For testing/debug purposes, uncomment the `logfile = ...` line - FreeRadius will dump all SQL commands to the log file specified here.
+For testing/debug purposes, uncomment the `logfile = ...` line - FreeRADIUS will dump all SQL commands to the log file specified here.

 Next enable the sql module by executing
     cd /etc/raddb/mods-enabled